andrew-wilkes/advent-of-code-2025/README.md

 Here are my solutions to the programming challenge problems in [Advent of Code 2025](https://adventofcode.com/2025).

 I am only posting the main code files in whatever programming language that I may use.
 And I don't expect to complete all of the challenges based on previous experience.

+## Programming languages used

+This year I should maybe try to code the solutions in a variety of different programming languages to re-kindle my knowledge of them and to learn some new ones.

+Languages used so far:

+* Go